konflux-ci/release-service-catalog/tasks/update-infra-deployments/README.md

 | defaultGithubAppID             | ID of Github app used for updating PR                                                        | true     | 305606                                                                                                                                           |
 | defaultGithubAppInstallationID | Installation ID of Github app in the organization                                            | true     | 35269675                                                                                                                                         |

+## Changes in 1.1.0
+- Updated the base image used in this task

 ## Changes in 1.0.0
 - Modified `update-infra-deployments` task to dynamically fetch `targetGHRepo`, `githubAppID`, and `githubAppInstallationID` from the dataJsonPath JSON file.